 Jeffrey D. Sachs is a world-renowned professor of economics, leader in sustainable development, senior UN advisor, bestselling author, and syndicated columnist whose monthly newspaper columns appear in more than 100 countries.
 He is the co-recipient of the 2015 Blue Planet Prize, the leading global prize for environmental leadership.
 He has twice been named among Time Magazine’s 100 most influential world leaders.
 He was called by the New York Times, “probably the most important economist in the world,” and by Time Magazine “the world’s best known economist.”
 A recent survey by The Economist Magazine ranked Professor Sachs as among the world’s three most influential living economists of the past decade.

 Sachs is co-founder and Chief Strategist of Millennium Promise Alliance, and is director of the Millennium Villages Project.
 Sachs is also one of the Secretary-General’s MDG Advocates, and a Commissioner of the ITU/UNESCO Broadband Commission for Development.
-He has authored five books, including three New York Times bestsellers (*), in the past decade years: The End of Poverty (2005*), Common Wealth: Economics for a Crowded Planet (2008*), The Price of Civilization (2011*), To Move the World: JFK’s Quest for Peace (2013) and The Age of Sustainable Development (2015) and the latest book, Building the New American Economy: Smart, Fair & Sustainable (February 2017).
+He has authored six books, including three New York Times bestsellers (*), in the past decade years: The End of Poverty (2005*), Common Wealth: Economics for a Crowded Planet (2008*), The Price of Civilization (2011*), To Move the World: JFK’s Quest for Peace (2013) and The Age of Sustainable Development (2015) and the latest book, Building the New American Economy: Smart, Fair & Sustainable (February 2017).